Beachfront Property in Spain

 Beachfront Property on the Costa Brava

-Tucked inside coves of rosy pink rocks, they’re the Costa Brava’s hidden gems.
+Tucked inside coves of rosy-pink rocks, they’re the Costa Brava’s hidden gems.
 Gold, green, and turquoise…the seascapes are absolutely gorgeous.
 Brightly colored boats pack miniature harbors, beaches form perfect golden crescents, and the aquamarine waters are crystal clear.
-Llafranc and Tamariu are intimate harbor villages with small clusters of whitewashed residencia apartments climbing the pine-clad hills.
+Llafranc and Tamariu are intimate harbor villages with small clusters of whitewashed apartments climbing the pine-clad hills.
 Both have golden arcs of sandy beach, tree-shaded promenades dotted with terraced cafés, and coastal paths.

 Beachfront Property on the Costa del Sol

-Beachfront Real Estate on Andalucia’s Alternative Coast–the Costa de la Luz
+Beachfront Real Estate on Andalucía’s Alternative Coast: the Costa de la Luz

-Fringing Cádiz and Huelva provinces, the Costa de la Luz is Andalucia’s Atlantic coast.
+Fringing Cádiz and Huelva provinces, the Costa de la Luz is Andalucía’s Atlantic coast.
 Divided from the Mediterranean by the Rock of Gibraltar, the “Coast of Light” has plenty going for it: 3,000 annual sunshine hours…over 125 miles of golden-white beaches…and an almost unbelievable clarity of light.

-Beach Lots and Oceanview Properties on the Costa Blanca
+Beach Lots and Ocean-view Properties on the Costa Blanca

 Learn more about Spain and other countries in our daily postcard e-letter.
-Simply enter your email address below and we’ll send you a FREE REPORT — Live the Good Life in Sunny, Affordable Spain.This special guide covers real estate, retirement and more in Spain and is yours free when you sign up for our IL postcards below.
+Simply enter your email address below and we’ll send you a FREE REPORT — Live the Good Life in Sunny, Affordable Spain.